 - Chloe and Chenelle Delgadillo are a celebrity stylist duo.
 They have a partnership with Claire's called Styling Hands, which offers tips and advice for nail art and trendy hand embellishments.

-Press-on nails come in various shapes.
-This includes square, almond, coffin, natural-looking round tips, and claw-style points.
+Press-on nails come in various shapes, including square, almond, coffin, natural-looking round tips, and claw-style points.
 The choice is ultimately a matter of personal preference, and if the shape or length isn't exactly what you like, you can always file it down.

-Press-on nails are available in virtually endless designs.
-From flames, florals, and French tips to swirls, sprinkles, and checks, there's something for everyone, every mood, and every outfit.
+From flames, florals, and French tips to swirls, sprinkles, and checks, there's a design for everyone, every mood, and every outfit.
 Not only that, but the decals are often better-quality than what a manicurist can do by hand.